 \section{Introduction}

-Deep neural networks have established themselves as the first-choice tool for wide range of applications.
-Neural networks have shown phenomenal results in a variety of tasks in a broad range of fields such as computer vision, computational imaging, image, and language processing.
-Despite deep neural models impressive performance, the computation and computational requirements substantial for both training and inference phases.
-This fact has so far been a major obstacle for the deployment of deep neural models in applications constrained by memory, computational, and energy resources, such as those running on embedded system.
+Deep neural networks have established themselves as the first-choice tool for a wide range of applications.
+Neural networks have shown phenomenal results in a variety of tasks in a broad range of fields such as computer vision, computational imaging, and image and language processing.
+Despite deep neural models impressive performance, the computation and computational requirements are substantial for both training and inference phases.
+So far, this fact has been a major obstacle for the deployment of deep neural models in applications constrained by memory, computational, and energy resources, such as those running on embedded systems.

-To alleviate the energy cost, custom hardware for neural network inference including FPGAs and ASICs is actively being developed in the recent years.
-In addition to providing better energy efficiency per arithmetic operation, custom hardware offers more flexibility in various strategies to reduce the computational and storage complexity of model inference, for example by means of quantization \cite{baskin2018uniq, hubara_quant, benoit_quant}, and pruning \cite{han2015deep, louizos_prun, theis_prun}.
-In particular, quantization to very low precision is especially efficient on custom hardware where arbitrary precision arithmetic operations require proportional amount of resources.
-To prevent the accuracy degradation, many approaches have employed training of the model with quantization constraints or modifying the network structure.
-Recently, \citet{banner2018posttraining} proposed a combination of techniques which allowed to convert pre-trained CNN models directly to $4$-bit representation with no additional training.
+To alleviate the energy cost, custom hardware for neural network inference, including FPGAs and ASICs, is actively being developed in recent years.
+In addition to providing better energy efficiency per arithmetic operation, custom hardware offers more flexibility in various strategies to reduce the computational and storage complexity of the model inference, for example by means of quantization \cite{baskin2018uniq, hubara_quant, benoit_quant} and pruning \cite{han2015deep, louizos_prun, theis_prun}.
+In particular, quantization to very low precision is especially efficient on custom hardware where arbitrary precision arithmetic operations require proportional resources.
+To prevent accuracy degradation, many approaches have employed training the model with quantization constraints or modifying the network structure.

-A recent study \cite{energy} has shown that almost 70\% of the energy footprint on such hardware is due to the data movement to and from the off-chip memory.
-Big amounts of data typically need to be transferred to the RAM and back during the forward pass through each layer, since the local memory is too small to store all the feature maps.
-By reducing the amount of bits representing these data, existing quantization techniques reduce the memory bandwidth considerably.
-However, to the best of our knowledge, none of these methods exploits the high amount of inter-dependency between the feature maps and spatial locations of the compute activations.
+A recent study \cite{energy} has shown that almost 70\% of the energy footprint on such hardware is due to data movement to and from the off-chip memory.
+Amounts of data typically need to be transferred to and from the RAM and back during the forward pass through each layer, since the local memory is too small to store all the feature maps.
+By reducing the number of bits representing these data, existing quantization techniques reduce the memory bandwidth considerably.
+However, to the best of our knowledge, none of these methods exploit the high amount of interdependence between the feature maps and spatial locations of the compute activations.